temporalio/proposals/typescript/schedules.md

 export interface ScheduleListPage {
   schedules: Schedule[];
-  nextPageToken?: Base64;

   /**
    * Token to use to when calling {@link ScheduleClient.listByPage}.
    *
    * If `undefined`, there are no more Schedules.
    */
-  nextPageToken?: Base64;
+  nextPageToken?: string;
 }

 export type WorkflowExecution = Required<temporal.api.common.v1.IWorkflowExecution>;

-export type ScheduleInfo = Schedule & {
+export interface ScheduleInfo {
   /** Number of Actions taken so far. */
   numActionsTaken: number;
   // TODO or numberOfActionsTaken etc?